jakshi/lysenko.dev/content/posts/2024-year-sum-up.md

 I want to:

 * I want to reduce doom scrolling to less than 30 minutes per day.
+    * Why? it steals my time and my motivation (due to dopamine depletion)
     * Doom scrolling is:
         * Facebook
         * Telegram